Usbac/wolff/README.md

 Wolff is a ridiculously small and lightweight PHP framework.

-It is intended for those who want to build lightweight websites without starting from scratch or dealing with large frameworks.
+It is intended for those who want to build ultralight web applications, without starting from scratch or dealing with complexity.

 Wolff is small, fast, scalable and easy.
 The perfect solution for building small and medium-sized web applications.